JerrySiRi/JerrySiRi.github.io/_pages/about.md

 # Recent News
-1. [2025.8.12] I will be working with Prof. [Ning Miao](https://www.ningmiao.space) as a research assistant at City University of Hong Kong on October 2, working on LLM reasoning and next-generation LLM frameworks!
+1. [2025.8.12] I will be working with Prof. [Ning Miao](https://www.ningmiao.space) as a research assistant at City University of Hong Kong on October 2, working on *LLM reasoning with reinforcement learning* and *next-generation LLM frameworks*!
 (Since my visa was held up in security screening, I had to take a gap year.)
 Excite to contribute more truly valuable and solid work ❤️!
 2. [2025.7.11] We launched our new Prover model - Lenabell‑Prover‑V2, and released our paper ["Leanabell-Prover-V2: Verifier-integrated Reasoning for Formal Theorem Proving via Reinforcement Learning"](https://arxiv.org/abs/2507.08649) on ArXiv.
 3. [2025.6.30] I graduated from Nanjing University🎉!
 Huge thanks to all the friends and professors I’ve met over the past four years — wishing everyone all the best in the future🥰!
 4. [2025.5.6]  I joined Kuaishou Technology as an LLM Algorithm Research Intern.
 My work focuses on auto‑formalization and deep reinforcement learning (LLM post‑training).